 The MVP project developers expected to spend over $400 million on Virginia-based labor, goods, and services from 2015 to 2018 to support the construction of the project.
 This direct spending would add $369 million in cumulative gross regional product to Virginia during that period and approximately 4,400 jobs in 2018 at the peak of construction.
 With its established manufacturing base, Franklin County could contribute labor and other resources to the construction effort.

 Pipeline Operation Benefits

 Ongoing operation of the pipeline would support a total of 34 jobs across the state with average annual wages and benefits of almost $67,000.

 Ad Valorem Tax Benefits

-The MVP project could generate up to $2.2 million in annual county ad valorem taxes (property taxes) once in service.
+The MVP project is expected to generate $3 million in annual county ad valorem taxes (property taxes) once in service.

 Residential, Commercial, and Municipal

 The Town of Rocky Mount does not have natural gas infrastructure available to service its homes, businesses, and municipal buildings.
 The MVP route currently is planned to pass within four miles of the town.
 The project offers a potentially lower cost option for natural gas access as the next closest interconnection point is more than 15 miles away in the Clearbrook area of Roanoke County.
 The residential, commercial, and municipal sectors could save up to $1.0 million annually by switching to gas.

 The manufacturing sector plays a significant role in the county’s economy.
 The sector employs almost 2,700 people or 20% of the workforce in the county.
 Major employers include M.W.
 Manufacturers, McAirlaids, Newbold, Ronile, Solution Matrix, Trinity, and the Uttermost Company.
 These manufacturers could save up to $300,000 annually from switching to natural gas.
 Access to natural gas also can provide an opportunity for manufacturing expansions and entry of new manufacturers to the county.